 Keep in mind Hulu is also available in the Disney+ bundle, which gets you access to ESPN and the Disney+ streaming service.
 That's $12.99 per month.

-While we prefer Hulu, we don't like that either disallows downloading shows.
-The apps mentioned in this article for downloading or recording content – and finding your best WiFi signal – are all free for seven days as part of a subscription to Setapp.
+While we prefer Hulu, we don't like the experience 100%.
+The apps mentioned in this article for recording and streaming content — and finding your best WiFi signal – are all free for seven days as part of a subscription to Setapp.
 After the free trial, Setapp is only $9.99 per month, and provides unlimited access to dozens of other great Mac apps.